Policy & procedures design or review, management & strategy, specialist project support, onsite & offsite HR

 Technology.
 Not for Profit.
 Public Sector.

-Jai Rocca is a Resourcing Business Partner for a large global client.
+Jai Rocca is a Senior Resourcing Consultant for a large global client.
 His role is to provide recruitment support across various locations and markets, providing end-to-end recruitment support.
 This includes proactive sourcing, screening, interview selection, and managing direct applications.
 Jai also handles negotiations, and acts as the key point of contact for candidates.

 Jai specialises in fast-growth technology companies and has extensive experience of working on project-based recruitment, contingent recruitment, and business critical recruitment.
 He is also heavily involved in streamlining processes, and ensuring that both the team and the client are following best practice at all times.